RMIT-COSC1127-1125-AI24/AI24-DOC/FAQ-COURSE.md

 Enrolling and entering to the course late does not provide grounds for extensions, and so extensions will not be granted for that reason.

-When a student enrolls late, it is their responsibility not only to catch up by themselves, but to face any impact on assessments that may have occurred or are on the way.
-Assessments are carried out as per the course schedule for everyone; there are no multiple starting points depending on students' enrollments.
+When a student enrols late, it is **their** responsibility not only to catch up by themselves, but to face any impact on assessments that may have occurred or are on the way.
+Assessments are carried out as per the course schedule for everyone; there are no multiple starting points depending on students' enrolments.

 Because of this, it is fundamental that, before enrolling late, students discuss with their Program Manager the potential impact, consequences, and risks of doing so, and get explicit permission to do so.